pyth-network/pyth-sdk-rs/README.md

 ### Schema Files

-When structs in some of the sdks (currently pyth-sdk, pyth-sdk-terra) change it is required to update JSON Schema files located in schema directory using `cargo run --example schema`.
-Schemas are further used in js packages to parse and verify Pyth structs.
-If such a change happens make sure to update the packages using it (such as pyth-sdk-js).
+JSON Schema files are provided to allow others to work with the various Pyth structures in languages other than Rust.
+These are also used within Pyth’s own repositories, for example within the pyth-sdk-js repo.
+Every time these structures change, new Schema’s must be generated and committed via the cargo run --example schema command.

-Also, there is a CI check which ensures the schema files remain up-to-date.
+There is currently a CI check which ensures the schema files remain up-to-date.

 ### Creating a Release